National Board of Directors

 Peter MacKay, Director at Large

 The Honourable Peter MacKay served in the Parliament of Canada for over 18 years as a Member of Parliament, including as a Cabinet Minister in the Harper Government for 10 years.
 In that time, he served as Minister of Justice and Attorney General, Minister of National Defense, Minister of Foreign Affairs, and the Atlantic Canada Opportunities Agency.
 Mr. MacKay chaired the Government National Security Committee for almost 10 years and served on numerous other inter-parliamentary committees.
-Prior to politics he served as a Crown Attorney in the Central Region of Nova Scotia.
+Prior to politics, he served as a Crown Attorney in the Central Region of Nova Scotia.
 He worked in private practice and prior to joining Deloitte was a Partner with the global law firm Baker McKenzie in their Toronto office.
 He is now working as a Strategic Advisor with Deloitte Canada and Counsel with McInnes Cooper, an Atlantic Canadian law firm.
 He works nationally and internationally in areas such as aerospace and defense, procurement, infrastructure, and justice reform, financial crimes, anti-corruption & compliance.

 He and his wife Nazanin, who is a human rights activist and author, have three children and live in Pictou County, Nova Scotia.